kaaneneskpc/kaaneneskpc/README.md

 -🔭 I’m an Android Developer
-- 🌱 I’m currently learning Kotlin and Flutter
+- 🌱 I’m currently learning Kotlin , Flutter and Angular
 - 👯 I’m looking to collaborate with anyone with any project
 - ⚡ Fun fact: playing football and formula 1 series